HamzaSaddour/Path-planning-for-Multi-UAV-/README.md

 ## Acknowledgements
-I would like to express my gratitude to Dr Martina Sciola and Dr Roberto Valenti for their invaluable guidance throughout this project.
+ I would like to express my gratitude to Dr Giordano Scarciotti, Dr Martina Sciola and Dr Roberto Valenti for their invaluable guidance throughout this project.
 Special thanks to all contributors and supporters who made this project possible.

 ## Copyright Declaration and License
 The copyright of this project rests with the author and is made available under a [Creative Commons Attribution Non-Commercial No Derivatives](https://creativecommons.org/licenses/by-nc-nd/4.0/) license.
 Researchers are free to copy, distribute, or transmit the work under the following conditions: